 Here is my reader favorite recipe for soft and thick snickerdoodles.
 These soft-baked snickerdoodle cookies only require about 30 minutes start to finish!

 Snickerdoodles are a timeless classic, just like a good batch of chocolate chip cookies or peanut butter cookies.
-Like a sugar cookie wrapped in a cinnamon sugar hug, these irresistible cookies never go out of style.
+Like drop sugar cookies wrapped in a cinnamon sugar hug, these irresistible cookies never go out of style.
 My recipe yields the softest and thickest snickerdoodles you’ll ever taste.
 I like to call them snickerdoodle pillows because they are perfectly fat and puffy!
 Much too often you’re left with flat, crispy, and thin cookies.
 The only remedy is to submerge them in a tall glass of milk.
 But what about starting out with a kitchen tested recipe for soft-baked snickerdoodles?
 You’ve come to the right place. 🙂

 How to Make Soft Snickerdoodles